Yelp/kafka-utils/docs/source/kafka_cluster_manager.rst

 ====================
 This command provides functionality for decommissioning a given list of brokers.
-The key idea is to move all partitions from brokers that are going to be decommissioned to other brokers in their replication-group while keeping the cluster balanced as above.
+The key idea is to move all partitions from brokers that are going to be decommissioned to other brokers in preferably their replication-group or others while keeping the cluster balanced as above.

-.. note:: While decommissioning brokers we need to ensure that we have at least 'n' number of brokers per replication group where n is the max replication-factor of a partition.
+.. note:: While decommissioning brokers we need to ensure that we have at least 'n' number of active brokers where n is the max replication-factor of a partition.

 .. code-block:: python